Lemon Law in Iowa

 Iowa's lemon law protects consumers who have purchased new vehicles with substantial defects.
 If your new truck has chipped paint, you're probably out of luck.
 However, if the brakes on your minivan don't work and the repair shop just can't seem to fix them, you may have a lemon on your hands.

 Lemon law guidelines apply for the first 2 years or the first 24,000 miles after your new vehicle was delivered.
 You may receive a refund or replacement for your vehicle if you meet one or more of the following conditions:

 - You've sent your vehicle in for repairs at least 3 times for the same problem with no success.

-- Your vehicle has been sent for repairs on a malfunction that could cause serious injury or death, and the problem has not been fixed.
+- Your vehicle's malfunction could cause serious injury or death, and the problem has not been fixed.

 - Your vehicle has been out of service for at least 20 days total and it still doesn't work properly.

 Generally, there are three steps to follow if you wish to claim a lemon law refund in Iowa.

 - If you believe you are entitled to a refund or replacement for your vehicle, you should notify the manufacturer by registered, overnight, or certified mail.
 Keep a copy of this notice for your personal records.

 - If the manufacturer does not resolve the problem within 10 days, you may request that the manufacturer replace the vehicle or refund the purchase price, minus a fee for your use of the vehicle.

 - If your request is refused or unsatisfactory, you may hire an attorney and file a lawsuit against the manufacturer.
 However, if the company offers a dispute resolution service, you must go through this process first.